keerthindu/Konakart_Automation/README.md

   * Utilities package contains helper methods which help to read the qa_config.properties file.
   * readConfig() class helps to access the qa_config properties

-    - Note: with same email address you can not create account , so with the help of Random() class created random email address before every run of the test.
+    - Note: same email address you can not register an account , so with the help of Random() class I've created random email address before every run of the test.

  ## KonaKart Pages ##